VAdamec/ansible-kubeadm-cluster/README.md

 # DON'T USE UNTIL YOU REALY KNOW HOW IT WORKS

-# Ansible playbook and roles to create a simple Kubernetes cluster with kubeadm
+# Ansible playbook and roles to create a simple Kubernetes cluster with kubeadm and Terraform on OpenStack

 ## Goal